String Functions¶

 string

-and returns an array of size at mostlimit
+and returns an array with a length of at mostlimit

 - startswith(left, right) boolean ¶